 It’s got a rich tomato flavor with no added sugar.
 You will not miss the sweetness because you will be distracted by the zesty flavor.

 This is a hearty mid-week meal that comes together fast!
-You may have everything you need already in your pantry except for the zucchini.
+You may already have everything in your pantry except for the zucchini.

 Make this spaghetti sauce vegan-friendly by skipping the grass-fed beef.

 The meatless sauce is even more flexible.
-Use it as a dipping sauce, in pasta recipes, or on pizza.
+Use it as a dipping sauce, in pasta or lasagna recipes, or on pizza.

 How to Spiralize Zucchini